March - mild weather? you would think it late April.

 Most of us talk about what a bad year it was, what with fete's fairs and car boots being cancelled due to the weather.
 However, most of you will only remember that when it came to a weekend the weather turned and rained or it was too cold especially for gardening.

-Come Easter we had lost our best hen.
-With the dry weather in March and then a freezing cold Easter we wondered if we were going to get any summer at all.!
-April came and went albeit everything looked much greener, and surprisingly not dissimilar to this years weather pattern.
-I decided to surround my lavenders with a parterre of box.
+Dry weather in March and then a freezing cold Easter.
+April looked much greener, and surprisingly not dissimilar to this years weather pattern.
+I decided to surround my lavenders with a parterre of Buxus Sempervirens.

 May however was good enough to say we had a summer with red peonies and the azalea which flourished in hot weather.

-Even our baby hens thought it was too hot they sought refuge in the large hole in the garden!
+The hens thought it was too hot they sought refuge in shade at The Green Garden!

-And then came June......
-Blue Iris and the blue grey range of delphinium displayed their glorious colour!
+Blue Iris and the blue grey range of delphinium displayed their glorious colour.

-Its late June and flowers flowers everywhere!
-My Sarah Bernhardt peony with its crunchy petals,
+The Sarah Bernhardt peony with its crunchy petals